DeepRegNet/DeepReg/demos/grouped_mask_prostate_longitudinal/README.md

 ## Author

-DeepReg Development Team (raise an issue: https://github.com/DeepRegNet/DeepReg/issues/new, or mailto the author: yipeng.hu@ucl.ac.uk)
+DeepReg Development Team

 ## Application

-Logitudinal registration detects the temporal changes and normalises the spatial difference between images aquired at different time-points.
+Longitudinal registration detects the temporal changes and normalises the spatial difference between images acquired at different time-points.
 For prostate cancer patients under active surveillance programmes, quantifying these changes is useful for detecting and monitoring potential cancerous regions.

 ## Data